Amnesty: Egypt forcibly evicted 1,165 families from Rafah by the Gaza border

-In many cases, it said, residents were not given any official warning at all, and heard from the media that they had 48 hours to leave their homes.
+In many cases, Amnesty said, residents were not given any official warning at all and heard from the media that they had 48 hours to leave their homes.